 - Pinch sea salt optional*

-*For babies leave out the salt - you could also leave out the garlic if you preferred.
+- *For babies leave out the salt - you could also leave out the garlic if you prefer a milder taste.